 In many ways, tattoos are a beautiful form of self-expression.
 They can tell a story of whom someone is and add personality to one’s style.
 In recent years, they’ve become extremely popular; so much that every 2 out of 10 Canadians has at least one.
-Even with all of the benefits that come with tattoos, humans aren’t perfect and people make mistakes.
+Even with all of the benefits that come with tattoos, humans aren’t perfect and people make mistakes and look for laser tattoo removal services.
 Sometimes, people begin to resent a tattoo on their body whether due to an absentminded decision, an ended relationship or something as simple as growing out of a tattoo’s meaning.
 Regardless of the reason, there is nothing worse than having a tattoo that doesn’t connect with you anymore.

 The good news?
 You can get a tattoo removed with laser tattoo removal in a safe & highly effective manner.
 Here at LMC Laser Medical Clinic, we want to discuss the ins and outs of laser tattoo removal so you can better determine if it is the right treatment for you (spoiler alert: we bet it is!).